 Absolutely!
 Cooking orzo in chicken broth adds extra flavor, making it richer and more savory than cooking it in water.
 This is especially great for soups, risottos, or creamy orzo dishes where you want a deeper, more robust taste.

-Other pasta meal preps you might like
+Other pork recipes you might like

 Recipe